aminnie/Ketron-EVM-MIDI-Controller/README.md

 ### Customizing the EVM Cntroller SysEx messages:

 Keys are configured by updating the keymap.cfg file on the controller USB drive.
 Modifying the mappings requires you to lookup the exact text for the required SysEWx MIDI message from either the Tabs (pedal_midis) or Pedal (tab_midis) lookup tables in the Ketron MIDI documentation, and copy it onto one of the keys of the keys.
 See the config file for the current configuration.
 Please be careful with the configuration.
 It is validating and if an error is enountered during startup, all keys will turn red.
 The unit continues to function though based on the coded defaults.
 It is preferred that you keep with the Pedal messages.
 There are many more Tab messages, and for instance Value Up/Down is very useful, but without context it results in unexpected behaviors in the EVM.
 Carefully test if you pick a value from Tabs other than VARATION.
 Note: The rotary encoder SysEx output is currently hardcoded to tempo up/down,  rotary fast/slow or volume up/down on successive encoder button presses.
-It is note configurable, but could be done in future if requested.
+It is not configurable, but could be done in future if requested.

 #### Extra: